omegaml/omegaml/docs/source/guide/jobs/parallel.rst

 of clusters.

 The following snippet runs the 'mynb' notebook 10 times, in parallel.
-It utilizes the omega|ml runtime cluster:
+It utilizes the omega-ml runtime cluster:

 .. code:: python